waiting-for-dev/web_pipe/docs/extensions/params.md

 # Params

-This extension adds a `WebPipe::Conn#params` method which returns request parameters as a Hash where any number of transformations can be configured.
+This extension adds a `WebPipe::Conn#params` method which returns request parameters as a Hash.
+Then, any number of transformations on it can be configured.

-When no transformations are configured, `#params` just returns GET and POST parameters as a hash:
+When no transformations are configured, `#params` returns GET and POST parameters as a hash:

 ```ruby
 # http://www.example.com?foo=bar